EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 \end{document}
 ```

-We also can define the style of the highlight.
+We can also custom the style of the highlighting:

 ```latex
 \lstset{